NEOlbrysh/kickstarter-analysis/README.md

 ![theater](https://user-images.githubusercontent.com/103701561/166604077-54e74885-71a2-49cf-b782-f8564964a710.png)

 # Purpose
-* To use Microsoft Excel to analize data and prepare summary tables, charts and graphs so the client can make an informed decision .
+* To use Microsoft Excel to analyze data and prepare summary tables, charts and graphs so the client can make an informed decision .
 * Cleaning up the data and making it streamlined so it is easier to comprehend at first glance
 * Using the many tools that we have at our benefit we created Pivot tables that filtered the data that benefitted our client
 * Provided a visual summary with the provided data by creating a chart